 You can make larger holes with larger accessories and bits.
-In fact, this drill comes with more speed and power, so you can driver larger bolts and screws much faster.
+In fact, this drill comes with more speed and power, so you can drive larger bolts and screws much faster.

 Now, in terms of choice between the two brands we featured in this article, it is a matter of little things actually.

 Both brands offer the same range of customization in torque as well as motor speed.
 Both provide the same easy swap-out of bits.
-In addition, both of them come with very reasonable prices.
+In addition, both of them come at very reasonable prices.

 All in all, the one that fits your need is actually a matter of personal preferences.